 8. Wellness Simple Limited Ingredient Diet Dry Dog Food

-The glaring issue about Wellness Simple Limited Ingredient Diet Grain-Free Small Breed Salmon & Potato Formula Dry Dog Food is that it’s expensive.
+The most glaring issue about Wellness Simple Limited Ingredient Diet Grain-Free Small Breed Salmon & Potato Formula Dry Dog Food is that it’s expensive.
 Its name is a good clue.
 It has a high protein content at 29%, but the fat is also up there at 14%.
 That makes this food harder for some pets to digest because it’s so rich.
 We also have to look at the absence of grains, which can put it off the table for many pet owners.

 This food is an anomaly.
 It tries to appeal to the natural food segment, yet it contains problematic ingredients that may be harmful to dogs.
 It also includes several things that don’t offer a lot of nutritional value, like spearmint and green tea extracts.
 It’s a classic case of marketing without probable cause.